 A National Infrastructure Assessment

-The Commission is consulting widely on the interim report to inform its final conclusions on the UK’s infrastructure needs and priorities to 2050.
-The National Infrastructure Assessment will be published in 2018, containing recommendations for how the identified infrastructure needs and priorities should be addressed.
+This first-ever National Infrastructure Assessment for the United Kingdom makes recommendations for how the identified infrastructure needs and priorities of the country should be addressed.
 Government will be required to formally respond to the recommendations made.